fluxcd/flux/site/fluxctl.md

 fluxctl policy --controller=default:deployment/helloworld --tag-all='semver:*'
 ```

-Using a semver filter will also affect how flux sorts images, so
+Using a semver filter will also affect how Flux sorts images, so
 that the higher versions will be considered newer.

 ## Regexp